andyco98/UTILE-Gen/README.md

 ![](https://github.com/andyco98/UTILE-Gen/blob/8dfbc183a07508691ec152c2a68591d40d733fdb/images/Bild1.png)

+A preprint of the publication [UTILE-Gen: Automated Image Analysis in Nanoscience Using Synthetic Dataset Generator and Deep Learning](https://chemrxiv.org/engage/chemrxiv/article-details/6442981cdf78ec501526883f) is available on Chemrxiv for further information!

 ## Description
 This project focus on the generation of synthetic images based on domain randomization to generate endless materials science similar datasets.
 This repository contains the Python implementation of the UTILE-Gen software for the domain randomization guided creation of synthetic dataset with the corresponding instance segmentation mask